 Will My Courses Transfer?
 Use this feature when you want to transfer and are looking for a new school to attend.

 Enter all the courses you’ve taken or are planning to take at your current school, then click Search for Matches.

 You’ll see a list of schools with a match percentage that ranks who has said they’ll give you credit for those courses.

-You can use filters to narrow the results by distance from zip code, state, tuition, size, public or private, by your
+You can use filters to narrow the results by distance from zip code, state, tuition & fees, size, public or private, by your

 marked favorites, or even one specific school – allowing you make the best decision that’s right for you.